-Although Hong Kong has thus far enjoyed legislative, judicial and economic autonomy since becoming a special administrative region of the PRC, there can be no assurance that there will not be a change in regulatory oversight as a consequence of the PRC exercising its sovereignty over Hong Kong, or that should such change occur, the Issuer's business, financial condition and results of operations may not be adversely affected.
+Although Hong Kong has thus far enjoyed legislative, judicial and economic autonomy since becoming a special administrative region of the PRC, there can be no assurance that there will not be any change in regulatory oversight as a consequence of the political and economic situation in Hong Kong, the PRC and other countries.
+Should such change occur, the Issuer's business, financial condition and results of operations may be adversely affected.

 The Issuer's revenue is generated from its operations and businesses primarily in Hong Kong.
 Accordingly, the Issuer's operations and performance may be affected by the general political and economic circumstances of Hong Kong.
 As Hong Kong is a small and open economy that is highly dependent on international trade and finance and having close business relations with the PRC and Asia-Pacific countries, the Hong Kong economy is affected to a significant extent, directly or indirectly, by the economies of the PRC, countries in the Asia-Pacific and elsewhere.